Eugene Rogers Award

-On January 16, 1992, the environmental movement was saddened to learn of the sudden death of Eugene Rogers, a New Westminster, BC resident and conservationist who worked tirelessly for the protection of wild places and wild salmon.
-Rogers was a leading member of the Steelhead Society, worked with the BC Wildlife Federation and served as treasurer for the Outdoor Recreational Council.
-The Wilderness Committee first met him as one of the leaders of the ‘Save the Stein Coalition’ in 1981.
-In his final months, we saw Eugene working to put an end to Alcan's plans to dam the Nechako River.
+On January 16, 1992, Eugene Rogers, a New Westminster, BC resident and conservationist who worked tirelessly for the protection of wild places and wild salmon, passed away.
+He was a leading member of the Steelhead Society, worked with the BC Wildlife Federation and served as treasurer for the Outdoor Recreational Council.
+We first worked together with Eugene as part of the ‘Save the Stein Coalition’ in the early 80's.
+In his final months, Eugene was working to put an end to Alcan's plans to dam the Nechako River.

 Past recipients of the Eugene Rogers Award: